 Three wine bottles in washed linen bags tied with lettered labels on a cheese box lid with a bowl of pita chips and a glass of wine poured.

-Simple is best!
+This is not a dinner party!
 Let the wine be the stars.

-Bland crackers are great to cleanse the palate during the tasting, but surely something a bit more substantial would be welcomed once the initial tastings are done.
-And something more substantial is always good when drinking.
+Something a bit more substantial would be welcomed once the initial tastings are done.

-Traditionally, fruit and cheese are served.
-And these can be served during the tastings, with a heartier charcuterie board and maybe a light dessert tray offered after, while the scores are being tallied and before winners are announced.
+Supplement your starting traditional fruit and cheese board with a heartier charcuterie or sandwich board and maybe a light dessert tray while the scores are being tallied and before winners are announced.

 Four different pop culture scorecards with a grid for totaling the points for a blind wine tasting party